DataDog/documentation/content/en/logs/error_tracking/backend.md

 ## Overview

-Error Tracking processes errors collected from backend Datadog SDKs.
-Whenever an error containing a stack trace is collected, Error Tracking processes and groups it under an issue, or group of similar errors.
+If you aren’t already collecting Logs with Datadog, follow the Logs Setup Documentation to set up Logs.
+Ensure that the source tag (specifying language) is correctly configured.
+Agent-based log collection is recommended.

+For **Python**, **Java**, and **Ruby**, no additional configuration is needed if the `source` tag in your logs is configured correctly.
+All required attributes will be automatically tagged and sent to Datadog.

+For other languages, The backend language examples below show how to properly configure a error log and attach the required stack trace in the log's `error.stack`.

-An essential attribute for log errors is the stack trace in a log's `error.stack`.
-If you are sending stack traces to Datadog but they are not in `error.stack`, you can set up a [generic log remapper][8] to remap the stack trace to the correct attribute in Datadog.
+If you are already sending stack traces to Datadog but they are not in `error.stack`, you can set up a [generic log remapper][8] to remap the stack trace to the correct attribute in Datadog.

-Your crash reports appear in [**Error Tracking**][1].
+To configure inline code snippets in issues, use the [in-app enablement here][9].
+You may notice that the setup is built around APM; snippets in Error Tracking for Logs do not require APM.
+The enrichment tags and repository linkage is the same.

 ## Setup